 Sr. Director of Marketing, Spaulding Rehabilitation Network

-"I participated as an inaugural member of the Institutional Partners Council (IPC).
+"I participated as an inaugural member of the Institution Partners Council (IPC).
 I felt it was important that we support the organization that represents our residents and faculty.
 It was a great experience and well worth the money.
 The recognition and level of prominence provided to the University of Louisville in its support of the AAPM&R was beyond my expectation.
 I will definitely plan on continuing my membership."

 Darryl L. Kaelin, MD

 Division Chief and Associate Professor, Physical Medicine and Rehabilitation